hpides/skyrise/.github/actions/master-coverage-check/README.md

 ## Building

 The file `dist/index.js` contains the logic of this custom action bundled with all dependencies.
 A GitHub Actions worker will run this file.
-Whenever the source code in `src/main.ts` is updated, a new artifact needs to be built and commited.
-Before commiting, run `npm install` to install dependencies and `npm run all` to build.
+Whenever the source code in `src/main.ts` is updated, **a new artifact needs to be built and committed**.
+Before committing:

+1. `cd` into the folder of the Github action.
+2. Run `npm install` to install dependencies.
+3. Execute `npm run all` to build a new Javascript artifact.